mdntuda/raspberry-pi-fun/README.md

-# raspberry-pi-fun
+# Debian configuration and all the helpful stuffs
-This repo contains small scripts written specific for the Raspberry Pi.
+This repo contains configurations of my Debian system and additional helpful things for daily work with Debian.